Artificial Sweeteners

 • Digestion: Aspartame is metabolized by the body into its constituent parts: aspartic acid, phenylalanine, and methanol.
 These components are further broken down and eliminated.

 • Toxicity: Aspartame is considered safe for consumption by regulatory agencies such as the FDA and EFSA when consumed within acceptable daily intake levels.
 However, it can be harmful to individuals with phenylketonuria (PKU), a rare genetic disorder that prevents the breakdown of phenylalanine.
+Recent evidence links higher intake to faster cognitive decline, possibly via ROS generation and mitochondrial damage.

 2. Saccharin: